Woman writing quarterly planning goals on a whiteboard covered in sticky notes — the focused session a goal setting plan template structures

 How do I stay accountable to a quarterly plan without a coach?

 The most effective low-cost accountability mechanism is a mid-quarter review with yourself, blocked in the diary at the same time you build the plan.
 Research by Gail Matthews at Dominican University (2015) found that accountability partners increase goal achievement significantly — if you have a trusted colleague, sharing one goal each quarter and agreeing on a check-in date costs nothing and produces a meaningful lift.
-Alternatively, writing your Primary Goals somewhere you see them daily (a task planner, a notebook open on your desk) maintains the cognitive salience that drives follow-through.
+Alternatively, writing your Primary Goals somewhere you see them daily (a task planner, a notebook open on your desk) keeps the cognitive salience that drives follow-through.